-I knew then that the inhabitants of the house, with me being one of them, rarely physically left the house or the clearing in the woods, but that their words changed the world.
+I knew then that the house’s inhabitants, with me being one of them, rarely physically left the house or the clearing in the woods, but their words changed the world.

-Few visited the little house, most spent some extended period, but not too long there, only to leave and rarely return.
-Yet another invisible connection, another life long cord was knit.
+Few visited the little house, and most spent some extended period, but not too long there, only to leave and rarely return.
+Yet another invisible connection, another lifelong cord, was knit.

 This new image extends the setting and shows this little house as a monastery on, at and in the mountain of the Lord.

-The people of the plane, as I said, refine and manifest the will of God for the time.
+The people of the plain, as I said, refine and manifest the will of God for the time.

 As with the body, there is no hierarchy, yet different functions.
 There are the functions of the head, the functions of the heart, and the functions of motion.